Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 |36%

-Specifically if you look at a discounted cash flow or DCF analysis then you can see that NextEra Energy actually offers the better buy.
-However you have to keep in mind that this valuation model assumes that NextEra Energy is going to have the superior growth trajectory over the next several decades.
+Specifically, if you look at a discounted cash flow or DCF analysis, then you can see that NextEra Energy actually offers the better buy.
+However, you have to keep in mind that this valuation model assumes that NextEra Energy is going to have the superior growth trajectory over the next several decades.

 That seems like a reasonable expectation given NextEra's dominance in fast growing alternative energy, and given that Dominion Resources growth edge stems from natural gas growth that will eventually end and reverse.

-However the point I'm trying to make here is that if your time horizon is 10 years or shorter, Dominion Resources, with the superior yield, is the better buy.
-If you are younger, and willing to own NextEra for the next 10+ years then it's shares start to look more appealing and buying today is indeed justified.
+However, the point I'm trying to make here is that if your time horizon is 10 years or shorter, Dominion Resources, with the superior yield, is the better buy.
+If you are younger, and willing to own NextEra for the next 10+ years then its shares start to look more appealing and buying today is indeed justified.

 Risks To Consider